 Increase Penetration with Existing Customers.
 We intend to sell more products to our existing customers by increasing the breadth and depth of our product selection and increasing the efficiency of our sales professionals, while at the same time continuing to provide excellent customer service.
 We are a datadriven and goal-oriented organization, and our management and sales professionals are highly focused on our weekly sales and gross profit contribution from each of our non-direct-to-consumer customers and increasing the number of unique products we distribute to such customers.
-We believe our acquisition activity since our initial public offering reflects this focus, as we have sought to complement our existing product offerings and enhance our product capabilities through our April 2015 acquisition of Del Monte, a supplier of high quality, USDA inspected beef, pork, lamb, veal, poultry and seafood products, our October 2014 acquisition of Euro Gourmet Inc. ("Euro Gourmet"), a wholesale specialty distributor of imported and domestic products, our December 2013 acquisition of Allen Brothers, a leading processor and distributor of premium quality meats, our May 2013 acquisition of Qzina Specialty Foods North America Inc. ("Qzina"), a leading supplier of gourmet chocolate, dessert and pastry products, and our August 2012 acquisition of Michael's, a specialty protein distributor which specializes in custom cut beef, seafood and other center-of-the-plate products.
+We believe our acquisition activity since our initial public offering reflects this focus, as we have sought to complement our existing product offerings and enhance our product capabilities through our June 2016 acquisition of MT Food, a wholesale distributor of dairy, produce, specialty and grocer items, our April 2015 acquisition of Del Monte, a supplier of high quality, USDA inspected beef, pork, lamb, veal, poultry and seafood products, our October 2014 acquisition of Euro Gourmet Inc. ("Euro Gourmet"), a wholesale specialty distributor of imported and domestic products, our December 2013 acquisition of Allen Brothers, a leading processor and distributor of premium quality meats, our May 2013 acquisition of Qzina Specialty Foods North America Inc. ("Qzina"), a leading supplier of gourmet chocolate, dessert and pastry products, and our August 2012 acquisition of Michael's, a specialty protein distributor which specializes in custom cut beef, seafood and other center-of-the-plate products.

 Expand our Customer Base Within our Existing Markets.
-As of December 25, 2015, we served more than 26,000 customer locations, excluding our direct-toconsumer business, in the United States and Canada.
+As of December 30, 2016, we served more than 28,000 customer locations, excluding our direct-toconsumer business, in the United States and Canada.
 We plan to expand our market share in the fragmented specialty food distribution industry by cultivating new customer relationships within our existing markets through the continued penetration of menu-driven independent restaurants, fine dining establishments, country clubs, hotels, caterers, culinary schools, bakeries, patisseries, chocolatiers, cruise lines, casinos and specialty food stores.
 We believe we have the opportunity to continue to gain market share in our existing markets by offering an extensive selection of specialty food products, as well as center-of-theplate proteins and traditional broadline staple food products through our unique, collaborative and educational sales efforts and efficient, scalable distribution solution.

 Improve our Operating Margins.
-As we continue to grow, we believe that the investments we are making in our inventory management and logistics platform, along with improved efficiencies that we are working to achieve in our general and administrative functions, should yield both improved customer service and profitability.
+As we continue to grow, we believe that the investments we are making in our facilities and information technology platforms, along with improved efficiencies that we are working to achieve in our general and administrative functions, should yield both improved customer service and profitability.
 Utilizing our fleet of delivery trucks, we usually fill customer orders within 12-24 hours of order placement.
 We intend to continue to offer our customers this high level of customer service, while maintaining our focus on realizing efficiencies and economies of scale in purchasing, warehousing, distribution and general and administrative functions which, when combined with incremental fixed-cost leverage, we believe will lead to continued improvements in our operating margin over time.